-The modest increase in ATP levels and NADH could possibly be explained by the hypothesis that CM764 induces stimulation of glycolysis, rather than oxidative phosphorylation.
-Stimulation of glycolysis would add only a small amount of both of these factors in comparison to the highly efficient production of ATP and increased reduction of NAD+ occurring by oxidative phosphorylation.
-The reduction in ROS observed in response to treatment with CM764 is also consistent with a hypothesis that CM764 induces stimulation of glycolysis, as the glycolytic pathway can reduce ROS in two ways.
+by oxidative phosphorylation.
+The reduction in ROS observed in response to treatment with CM764 is also consistent with a hypothesis that CM764 induces stimulation of glycolysis since the glycolytic pathway can reduce ROS in two ways.
 First, a product of glycolysis is pyruvate, which has antioxidant properties.
 Second, preferential use of glycolysis for ATP production can reduce oxidative phosphorylation, which decreases the amount of oxygen channeled into superoxide formation.
-Thus induction of glycolysis by CM764 is consistent with the observed ATP, NADH/NAD+, and ROS data.
+Thus, induction of glycolysis by CM764 is consistent with the observed ATP, NADH/NAD+, and ROS data.

-CM764 induced an increase in HIF1 $\alpha$ protein level, known to be stabilized under conditions of aerobic glycolysis (Figure 10).
-Induction of HIF1 $\alpha$ by CM764 treatment is consistent with activation of glycolysis, and has been shown to be induced without hypoxia in such cases.
-Further, CM764 treatment also induced expression of VEGF, a transcriptional target of HIF1 $\alpha$ (Figure 11).
-This suggests that the HIF1 $\alpha$ protein level increase is active protein, as the increased expression in VEGF followed ~18 h after the first significant observed increase in HIF1 $\alpha$ , which occurred after 6 h of treatment.
+CM764 induced an increase in HIF1 α protein level, known to be stabilized under conditions of aerobic glycolysis (Fig. 10).
+Induction of HIF1 α by CM764 treatment is consistent with activation of glycolysis, and has been shown to be induced without hypoxia in such cases.
+Furthermore, CM764 treatment also induced expression of VEGF, a transcriptional target of HIF1 α (Fig. 11).
+This suggests that the HIF1 α protein level increase is active protein since the increased expression in VEGF followed ~18 hours after the first significant observed increase in HIF1 α , which occurred after 6 hours of treatment.
 Taken together, these data suggest that CM764 induces a sigma-2-modulated stimulation of cellular glycolysis under normoxia.
-This is a novel function of the sigma-2 receptor that is more consistent with observations of sigma-2 receptor expression in rapidly proliferating non-cancerous cells such as HEK (Johannessen et al. 2009; Xu et al. 2011) and COS (Monassier et al. 2007; Johannessen et al. 2009) cells, as well as in tumor cells, as it may offer protection against damage from reactive oxygen species.
-Consistent with this hypothesis, CM764 induced an increase in MTT reduction that matched that induced in SK-N-SH neuroblastoma cells when dosed in human embryonic kidney cells and human osteosarcoma cells indicating that this effect is present across a variety of tumor and noncancerous cell types.
+This is a novel function of the sigma-2 receptor that is more consistent with observations of sigma-2 receptor expression in rapidly proliferating noncancerous cells such as HEK (Johannessen et al., 2009; Xu et al., 2011) and COS (Monassier et al., 2007; Johannessen et al., 2009) cells, as well as in tumor cells since it may offer protection against damage from ROS.
+Consistent with this hypothesis, CM764 induced an increase in MTT reduction that matched the increase induced in SK-N-SH neuroblastoma cells when dosed in human embryonic kidney cells and human osteosarcoma cells, indicating that this effect is present across a variety of tumor and noncancerous cell types.

-Overexpression of HIF1 $\alpha$ is a common observation in many cancers (Zhong et al. 1999; Talks et al. 2000).
-HIF1 $\alpha$ allows cells to overcome hypoxic conditions, as are common in the core of tumors and for metastases that may not have an established blood supply.
-Further, through its transcriptional activation of VEGF, HIF1 $\alpha$ promotes angiogenesis and therefore oxygen supply for metastatic sites (Lin et al. 2004; Liang et al. 2008; Kim et al. 2014).
-The novel function of the sigma-2 receptor that our study has revealed is consistent with this role of HIF1 $\alpha$ in rapidly proliferating cancer cells and allows for congruous explanation of the high expression of sigma-2 receptors in the same.
-Interestingly, sigma-1 receptors have also been linked to HIF1 $\alpha$ .
-Blockade of sigma-1 receptors by the putative antagonist rimcazole in normoxic colorectal and mammary carcinoma cells increases HIF1 $\alpha$ , but with a cytotoxic effect in this case (Achison et al., 2007).
-Thus, regulation of HIF1 $\alpha$ by sigma-1 and sigma-2 receptor subtypes may be complex, with different viability outcomes depending on cell type and sigma ligand.
+Overexpression of HIF1 α is a common observation in many cancers (Zhong et al., 1999; Talks et al., 2000).
+HIF1 α allows cells to overcome hypoxic conditions, which are common in the core of tumors and for metastases that may not have an established blood supply.
+Furthermore, through its transcriptional activation of VEGF, HIF1 α promotes angiogenesis, and therefore oxygen supply for metastatic sites (Lin et al., 2004; Liang et al., 2008; Kim et al., 2014).
+The novel function of the sigma-2 receptor that our study has revealed is consistent with this role of HIF1 α in rapidly proliferating cancer cells and allows for congruous explanation of the high expression of sigma-2 receptors in the same.
+Interestingly, sigma-1 receptors have also been linked to HIF1 α .
+The blockade of sigma-1 receptors by the putative antagonist rimcazole in normoxic colorectal and mammary carcinoma cells increases HIF1 α , but with a cytotoxic effect in this case (Achison et al., 2007).
+Thus, regulation of HIF1 α by sigma-1 and sigma-2 receptor subtypes may be complex, with different viability outcomes depending on cell type and sigma ligand.